hansenjohnson/songbook/content/songs/nothing-compares-2-u.md

 Nothing can stop these lonely tears from falling
 Tell me baby where did I go wrong

-I could put my arms around every boy I see
+I could put my arms around every girl I see
 But they'd only remind me of you
 I went to the doctor and guess what he told me?
 (Guess what he told me?)
-He said girl you better try to have fun
+He said boy you better try to have fun
 No matter what you do, but he's a fool

 'Cause nothing compares
 Nothing compares to you

+[solo]

 All the flowers that you planted mama, in the back yard All died when you went away